-A study of the life, ministry, and teachings of Jesus as recorded by Matthew, Mark and Luke.
+A chronological study of the life and ministry of Christ from the parallel accounts of the Gospels.
 The common and distinctive characteristics and theology of each gospel will be evaluated.
 An overview of each book will be presented giving attention to its structure and dominant themes.
 Principles for the effective interpretation of the gospels are considered.